Asahifuji Seiya: Scandals and board resignations

 On 26 December 2022 Asahifuji again submitted his resignation as a member of the Japan Sumo Association's Board of Directors after it was found that two junior wrestlers in his stable acted violently against younger wrestlers, with the victims beaten with wooden beams and burned with chankonabe hot water poured on their backs.
 According to the Sumo Association, Asahifuji knew about these incidents but failed to report them.
 When the board concluded that he should be demoted in sumo's hierarchy as punishment, he instead submitted his resignation.
 One of the wrestlers held responsible was suspended for two tournaments, while the other had already submitted his retirement papers, which were accepted.
 Asahifuji's resignation from the board resulted in him vacating his position as the head of the judging department.
-The following month it was confirmed through the Sumo Association's website that he had been demoted two ranks to yakuin taigu iin (executive member) and was appointed deputy director of the guidance dissemination department.
+The following month it was confirmed through the Sumo Association's website that he had been demoted two ranks to yakuin taigu iin (executive member) and was appointed deputy director of the guidance promotion department.